21002624/ImplicitIntent-MAD/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the text “GUIcomponent”.
+Program to print the text “ImplicitIntent”.
 Developed by: AKASH A
 Registeration Number :212221040010
 */